Consent Limits

 How limits are applied

-When a payment is initiated, Lean evaluates it against the following categories of limits:
+When a payment is initiated, Lean evaluates it against the following categories of limits you can set:

 1. Individual payment limits: applied to each payment independently.